juanyaolin/laravel-api-response-builder/documents/en/exception.md

 From the example above, it is strongly recommended to use the `config()` helper function to access the ApiCode enumeration.
 Although this may make it hard to track the source, it ensures that the entire project uses the same enumeration.
 A more developer-friendly alternative is to ensure that the ApiCode enumeration used throughout the project matches the configuration in the [configuration](./configuration.md).
 This will make it more convenient for developers to use the ApiCode enumeration, but it may cause more time spent when changing the enumeration used in the future.
 Both two way have their pros and cons, so choose the one that best suits your needs.

 ## ApiCode

-> [!TIP]
-> Here, only an example of **PHP native enumeration** is provided.
-If you are using the [myclabs/php-enum](https://github.com/myclabs/php-enum) library, please adjust the example accordingly.

 There is an ApiCode enumeration example following, and assuming it is created in the ***app/Enums*** folder.
 If you need more details for customizing ApiCode, please see [Configuration](./configuration.md).